zachmccabe/beijing/docs/how_the_book_got_made.md

 When I started the book, I asked myself a question: _Does my reader even need to see the author's photos?
 After all, she's headed to Beijing to make her own._

 This could be tested easily… In the first draft that went out to my beta readers the _only_ photo included in the Field Guide was on the cover.
-Reader response was unanimous.
-"Where the hell are the photos, man?"
+Reader response was unanimous: _"Where the hell are the photos, man?"_

 The catch is that Kindle is not a charitable platform for any kind of images – and delivering high-quality photography to readers is especially troublesome.<sup><a id="ref1" href="#note1" alt="footnote">1</a></sup> Compare Kindle to Apple's iBooks: Amazon charges authors by file size, for one thing.
 The platform's code limits the responsive options we all take for granted with modern web browsers.
 And readers' devices run the gamut.
 (No more colorspace puns, I promise!)